dataforgoodfr/offseason-proteines-resilientes/README.md

 comprising the cookie `lark-journey` with the journey ID as value will return location-specific information, including the price.

-The `--journey-id` CLI option is meant to set an arbitrary value of journey ID when scraping the product pages:

-    $ pr-scraper-auchan --journey-id '9ca9e4a5-0d62-4a94-9f92-c7c88e374a7f' 'lentilles vertes'

 ## Development

 ### Testing

 The project includes both unit and integration tests.
 They are located respectively in the [`./tests/unit`](./tests/unit) and [`./tests/integration`](./tests/integration) folders.

 To run all the tests: